-3. Tutorial - Extending the Analyzer
+3. Extending the Analyzer

 The Analyzer reads in binary event packets from the TransactionVision Event Queue and processes them through a chain of bean contexts.
 Each bean context performs a specific function to analyze and write data from the event into the database.
 Many of these operations can be extended and customized to perform transformations based on your systems or application needs.
-This chain of beans is defined by the Beans.xml file.
+This chain of beans is defined by the Beans.xml file which can be found in the XML section of the Analyzer Configuration page.
 The sequence of bean contexts includes: